Empower. Engage. Enact.

 Students

-• Have clearly stated that they knew very little about the nuclear disarmament movement.
+• Have stated that they knew very little about the nuclear disarmament movement.
 They felt empowered to learn more.

 • Make valuable connections with like-minded people who can support their ambitions and broaden their horizons.